-- familiarizing ourselves with the methods used to calculate value in use, and in particular net cash flow forecasts: - assessing and reviewing the reasonable nature of assumptions on revenue, operating income, the working capital requirement, and capital expenditure used for these net cash flow forecasts, by conducting interviews with Management, comparing the forecasts used for previous periods with actual results, and assessing the assumptions used in the projections considered in the business plans approved by Executive Management; - analyzing the main assumptions with regard to available market data; - reviewing, with the support of our specialists, the discount rates used by the company.
+- familiarizing ourselves with the methods used to calculate value in use, and in particular net cash flow forecasts;

+- assessing and reviewing the reasonable nature of assumptions on revenue, operating income, the working capital requirement, and capital expenditure used for these net cash flow forecasts, by conducting interviews with Management, comparing the forecasts used for previous periods with actual results, and assessing the assumptions used in the projections considered in the business plans approved by Executive Management; - analyzing the main assumptions with regard to available market data; - reviewing, with the support of our specialists, the discount rates used by the company.

-Finally, we assessed whether the paragraph "Equity investments" of Note 1 "Accounting principles" to the annual accounts provides appropriate information.
+Finally, we assessed whether the paragraph "Investment securities" in Note 1.
+"Accounting principles" in the notes to the annual financial statements provides appropriate information.